dbuenzli/down/DEVEL.md

 # Testing toplevel

-There's an empty `.ocamlinit` file at the root to disable `~/.ocamlinit`.
+Add an empty `.ocamlinit` file at the root of the distribution to disable `~/.ocamlinit`.
 Then it's just a mater of:

 ```
+touch .ocamlinit
 brzo ocaml --top
 ```